globocom/m3u8/README.rst

 All contribution is welcome, but we will merge a pull request if, and only if, it

 -  has tests
--  follows the code conventions
+-  follows the code conventions.
+Follow CONTRIBUTING.md for more information.

 If you plan to implement a new feature or something that will take more than a few minutes, please open an issue to make sure we don't work on the same thing.
 .. _m3u8: https://tools.ietf.org/html/rfc8216
 .. _#EXT-X-VERSION: https://tools.ietf.org/html/rfc8216#section-4.3.1.2
 .. _#EXTINF: https://tools.ietf.org/html/rfc8216#section-4.3.2.1